 This is a team skill and with only one entry submission per team.
-The competition task will be released at 09:00 am on the 10th April, with entries being submitted electronically to: RSI@fanuc.co.uk by 16:00 pm on the 12th April.
+The competition task will be released at 9.00 am the first day with entries being submitted electronically to: RSI@fanuc.co.uk by 4.00 pm on the fourth and final day.
 Links will be sent out in advance of the submission deadline for you to upload your entry to the FANUC site.